 - 1. Starting Point: The start up is very important.
 It is always good to start with the Gram Panchayat President, Vice-president, ward members, Panchayat Secretary, ASHA worker, Anganwadi worker, Gram Rojgar Sewak etc. First make sure if they own toilets in their houses and if those toilets are being used.
 If any of them do not have toilet at home, that's the first place to start.
 These local leaders must be made to serve as models.
 Similarly, our next bet can be Self-Help Group (SHG) leaders and members in our target village.
 They are better connected to banks to be able to make financial contribution.
 Moreover, they are used to listening to new ideas, and are generally prepared to change for better.
 Once we start working with them, we shall gain energy and the rapport to push-start with the others in the community. - 2.
-Repairing the Image Problem: This is about how to change behaviour by giving people what they want along with what we feel they need.
+Repairing the Image Problem: Sanitation was in the development agenda of every successive government.
+It is a programme designed from top down has been an image, which often is not in the priority of the people.
+But SBM is not another government programme, by design it is a people movement' that the Prime Minister called for.
+The SBA campaign started with: First toilet, and then temple.
 There might be a general impression (in some cases it could be true too) that the toilets or houses constructed with government assistance is of poor quality.
 They go dysfunctional very soon.
 They are constructed to please their bosses with numbers.
 This must be dealt with appropriately.